Henry Churchill Bonnycastle1

 Item On 20 May 1905 Henry Churchill Bonnycastle was on a list of Military Passengers Returning from Service in the Philippines - "transport Logan has arrived at San Francisco, Cal from Manila, Philippine Islands, with the First & Second Squadrons, Thirteenth Cavalry (364 enlisted men)....also on board: Capt.
 Bonnycastle, Sixth.7

-MarriageHe married Marie Kennedy in 1905.8,9
+MarriageHe married Marie Kennedy on 1 Nov 1905 in Jefferson County, Kentucky.8,9,10

 1910 CensusCaptain Henry C and Marie Kennedy Bonnycastle appeared on the 1910 Federal Census of Mindanao, Philippine Islands, at Camp Keithley with the 6th U.S. Infantry, enumerated 15 Apr 1910.
 Henry was 37, born in Kentucky, father born in Virginia, mother in Kentucky, and he rented his home.
 Marie was 28, born in Kentucky, father born in Alabama, mother in Kentucky, and she was the mother of two children.
 Henry and Marie had been married 4 years.
-Their children Jane and Harriet were listed as living with them, along with a servant Minnie Morgan (30, married, mulatto, born Michigan).8
+Their children Jane and Harriet were listed as living with them, along with a servant Minnie Morgan (30, married, mulatto, born Michigan.)8

 Newspaper Published 11 Jan 1917.
 Capt Henry C Bonnycastle, quartermaster corps, is relieved from further duty in the Southern department, and upon the expiration of his present leave of absence will proceed to Fort H.G.
-Wright, N.Y. and report to the coast defenses of Long Island Sound, for duty as quartermaster.10
+Wright, N.Y. and report to the coast defenses of Long Island Sound, for duty as quartermaster.11

 1920 CensusHenry C and Marie K Bonnycastle appeared on the 1920 Federal Census of Washington, District of Columbia, at 1659 Harvard Terrace, enumerated 20 Jan 1920.
 Henry owned his home free.
 He was 47, born in Kentucky, and was an officer in the U.S. Army.
 Marie was 37 and born in Kentucky.
-Their children Jane, Harriet and Barbara were living with them.13
+Their children Jane, Harriet and Barbara were living with them.14

 Newspaper Published 9 Jan 1923.
 Col & Mrs Henry C Bonnycastle attended party given by Brig.
 Gen and Mrs. Farnsworth preceding the second Army dance.
-Greens & shaded electric lights were used in the ballroom.14
+Greens & shaded electric lights were used in the ballroom.15

 Newspaper 29 May 1924